gmc-code/PC-Microbit-Extension-backup/docs/class_examples/car_class.rst

                     if km >= self.odometer:
                         self.
                     else:
-                        print("You can't lower km on an odometer!")
+                        print("Km on an odometer can't be lowered.")

                 def increment_odometer(self, km):
                     """